-Everything you build in game is yours.
-It is attached to your avatar, only you can decide what should happen with it, from the most basic cube to the most complex inhabitants areas.
+Everything you build in-game is yours.
+It is attached to your avatar, only you can decide what should happen with it, from the most basic cube to the most complex inhabited areas.
 You can assign a price to an object and sell it, give it to friends or just reproduce it infinitely and give it away for free.

-There are companies already who only deal with developing land in Second Life, owning many islands and building landscapes, houses and infrastructure.
+There are companies already, who only deal with developing land in Second Life, owning many islands and building landscapes, houses and infrastructure.
 Their business is to rent the places to people who want to have a space in Second Life to meet people, hang out or start their own shop or bar, just like in real life.
-One of the most prominent companies is the real estate agency of Anshe Chung who serves as the prime example for successful entrepreneurship in Second Life and has even made it to the business week's cover page.
-As an avatar.
+One of the most prominent companies is the real estate agency run by Anshe Chung, who serves as the prime example for successful entrepreneurship in Second Life and has even made it to the business week's cover page - as an avatar.

 Anshe Chung is of course only her Second Life name.
 Her real name is Ailin Graef, she is 33, grew up in China and used to be teacher in Frankfurt, Germany.
-In 1999 already she engaged in the MMORPG Asheron's call and started to use the character of Anshe Chung.
-Now, together with her husband, she owns a whole company, Anshe Chung studios Ltd., based in Wuhan, China, with more than 60 employees who constantly develop land.
-She http://research.yale.edu/lawmeme/modules.php?name=News&file=article&sid=1 290, December 4, 2003.
+In 1999 already she engaged in the MMORPG Asheron's Call and started to use the character of Anshe Chung.
+Now, together with her husband, she owns a whole company, Anshe Chung Studios Ltd., available online :

-12 Grimmelmann, James, "The State of Play: Free As In Gaming?," available online:
+12 Grimmelmann, James, "The State of Play: Free As In Gaming?,"